Holiday Reading List 2019

 Dale Carnegie’s 1936 book How to Win Friends and Influence People is the sort of book everyone should read at least once, preferably twice.
 A lot of the advice in the book seems obvious after you’ve read it, but it’s still worth reading.

-What’s remarkable about this book is how well it has aged.
-In our era of social media flame wars and tribal polarization, Carnegie’s simple principles—like “remember that a person’s name is to that person the sweetest and most important sound in any language”—seem almost revolutionary in their humanity and effectiveness.
+In our era of social media flame wars and tribal polarization, Carnegie’s simple principles—like “remember that a person’s name is to that person the sweetest and most important sound in any language”—still feel oddly current.

 If I had a time machine, I’d love to go back and meet the author myself, and perhaps take his famous course.
 Warren Buffett took the course when he was 20 years old, and keeps the diploma in his office to this day.
 “It changed my life,” Buffett has said, crediting the course with helping him propose to his wife2.